 Exercise is still crucial for the Australian Bulldog.
 After all, they were bred to be better athletes than their English cousins.
-Even so, there’s no much you need to keep this breed happy.
-Their most important necessity is love and attention.
+Even so, there’s not much you need to keep this dog happy.
+The most important thing is their need for love and attention.

 5. Olde English Bulldogge

 Highlights: Adaptable, Brave, Docile